Start9Labs/electrs-wrapper/docs/integrations/sparrow/guide.md

 # Sparrow Integration Setup

-Note: You will need to be running Tor on your device, find guides to set this up here: https://start9.com/latest/user-manual/connecting/connecting-tor/tor-os/index

 1. Open Sparrow and go to "File -> Preferences -> Server," or if you are running for the first time, proceed through the introduction until the screen below.
 Then select "Configure Server."

     ![Configure Server](./assets/sparrow0.png)